What Is Comprehensive Auto Insurance and What Does It Cover?

 - Damage to your vehicle caused by failing to take proper preventative measures

-The exact price of comprehensive insurance on your policy depends on a number of factors unique to each driver.
-This includes the year, make, model, and age of the vehicle, if you park on the street or in a garage, the vehicle’s rating symbols, loss history, as well as the driving history of the drivers operating the vehicle.
+The exact cost of comprehensive insurance on your policy depends on a number of factors unique to each driver.
+This includes the year, make, model and age of the vehicle, whether you park on the street or in a garage, the vehicle’s rating symbols, loss history, as well as your driving history.

 What's the difference between comprehensive and collision insurance?

 Anyone that lives in an area that regularly experiences extreme weather or has high auto theft rates can benefit from a comprehensive auto policy.
-However, if you know you can't afford to pay for major repairs or to replace your car, you should seriously consider buying comprehensive insurance.
+If you don't want to pay for major repairs or to replace your car in the event it's damaged from a non-traffic related causes, you should seriously consider buying comprehensive car insurance.

-Comprehensive insurance reimburses you to fix or replace your car after damage from non-traffic-related causes, such as fires, vandalism or storm damage.
+Comprehensive insurance can cover the cost to fix or replace your car after damage from non-traffic-related causes, such as fires, vandalism or storm damage.
 The coverage also pays to replace your car if it’s stolen.

 Related Content